Presbitero Velasco Jr.: Governor of Marinduque (2018–2025)

+Velasco opted not to seek reelection in 2025 to instead run for representative of Marinduque's at-large congressional district, aiming to replace his term-limited son.
+However, he lost to Reynaldo Salvacion.

+Personal life

 Justice Velasco is married to Lorna Quinto-Velasco with whom he has three children: Vincent Michael, Lord Allan Jay, and Tricia Nicole.
 Tricia (Ateneo Law School, Juris Doctor program) passed the 2008 Philippine Bar Examination.